rts58/MMM-Ecobee/README.md

 The module will check for the completed authorization every 30sec.

 If a code is not used for a long time (Magic Mirror is off, module is turned off, etc.) a new authorization may be required.

+See the [Installation](#installation) section above for notes about how authorization is stored and how to fix it if it doesn't seem to remember the authorization token.

 ## Config Options